SachinMeier/modern-art/algos.md

     my_delta - other_delta - MAX( playing Other artist)

+    // TODO: account for second and third place

     // We add (X / k) where k is some constant because there is risk to not playing this piece if another artist comes in first instead

     // we subtract N-C because N-C is the number of pieces held by other players.
-We are boosting these players' scores by playing this piece
+We are boosting [alpha.go](game%2Fplayers%2Falpha.go)these players' scores by playing this piece
 }
 // doesnt end the round
 else {